-You should contact the IU Health Center Medical Clinic if you experience any of these symptoms:
+You should contact the IU Health Center Medical Clinic if you experience any of these more serious symptoms:

-- Tonsil swelling that causes difficulty swallowing or breathing
+- Tonsil or throat swelling that causes difficulty swallowing or breathing

-- Pain in the upper right or left side of the abdomen
+- Pain in either side of the upper abdomen

-- Yellowing of the skin or the white part of the eye
+- Jaundice (yellowing of the skin or whites of the eye)

 - Chest pain